Netnod/FPGA_NTP_SERVER/README.md

     rm -f Xilinx_Vivado_SDK_Lin_2015.2_0626_1.tar.gz

-Create a directory /opt/Xilinx and make yourself the owner of it so that you can write to the directory:
+If you do not have write permissions to /opt, become root and create a directory /opt/Xilinx with you as the yourself the owner of it:

     sudo mkdir -p /opt/Xilinx
     sudo chown $USER /opt/Xilinx